fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 npm install --save subscriptions-transport-ws apollo-link-ws
 ```

-The new configurations is due to the fact that the application must have HTTP-connection as well as websocket-connection to the GraphQL server.
+The new configuration is due to the fact that the application must have an HTTP connection as well as a WebSocket connection to the GraphQL server.

 ```js
 const wsLink = new WebSocketLink({